MikeDX/libretro-raylib/README.md

 ### Core Modules

+- **`libretro.h`** - Official libretro API header (unmodified copy from RetroArch)
-- **`libretro_api.h`** - Libretro API constants, structures, and type definitions
+  - All libretro constants, enums, structures, and type definitions
-  - All libretro constants and enums
-  - Core function pointer types
   - Callback type definitions
+  - This file is maintained by the RetroArch/libretro team and should not be modified

+- **`libretro_core_types.h`** - Custom core function pointer wrapper
+  - `retro_core_t` structure for holding dynamically loaded core function pointers
+  - Core symbol name definitions (`SYM_RETRO_*`)
+  - This is our own structure, not part of the official libretro API

 - **`libretro_frontend.h/c`** - Main public API
   - Coordinates all modules